Convenience store chain planning to open 10 Charleston stores hits environmental roadblock

 Another new small shop is coming to the ground floor of the Caroline apartment building on the Charleston peninsula's western side.

-Majestic Nails & Spa recently leased 2,894 square feet in the development at 99 WestEdge across from Joe Riley Stadium, according to commercial real estate firm Avison Young.
+Majestic Nails & Spa recently leased 2,894 square feet in the development at 99 WestEdge across from Joe Riley Stadium, according to the commercial real estate firm Avison Young.
 Jimmy John's sandwich shop recently opened on the site.
-Domino's is expected to move to the site, too, when the pizza shop leaves its East Bay Street location by the end of summer.
+Domino's is expected to move to the site when the pizza delivery service exits its East Bay Street location by the end of summer.

 Now open